112 Earth Science for Educators. (4). May

 This course is designed for students in the education program.
 An introductory study of physical systems and historical and contemporary processes that shape the surface of Earth.
 Topics include 1) the physical nature of Earth’s surface based on composition of earth materials and the forces that create landforms, 2) weather and climatic systems and their effect on the global distribution of soils and ecological communities, and 3) the Earth/sun/moon system.
 Understanding of Earth systems is applied to concepts of stewardship, resources use, and energy consumption.
 Laboratory, multiple field trips.
 Not open to students who have completed Geology 120 or 151.

 This course includes an introductory study of physical systems and historical processes that shape the surface of Earth.
 Topics include: 1) The physical nature of Earth’s surface based on composition of Earth materials and the forces that create landforms, 2) weather and climatic systems and their effect on the global distribution of soils and ecological communities, and 3) the oceans.
 Understanding of Earth systems is applied to concepts of stewardship, resource use, and energy consumption.
 Laboratory.
-Also listed as Geography 120.
+Listed as Geography 120.
 Not open to students who have completed Geology 112 or 151.

 This course is a study of the materials and processes of Earth leading to a responsible Christian appreciation for and stewardship of Earth.
 Topics include minerals and rocks, Earth’s interior and surface structure; surface processes producing landforms; geological time and principles for interpreting Earth history; mineral resources and fossil fuels; and geological hazards such as earthquakes, volcanoes, floods, landslides, and groundwater pollution.
 Laboratory.
 Not open to students who have completed Geology/Geography 120 or Geology 112.